lokori/uncomplexor/README.md

 Things are now cast in stone.
 Should have some parameters for complexity threshold, scanned files, excluded files etc.

 ## License

 Copyright © 2013 Antti Virtanen

+(I am fairly certain that I have borrowed a few lines of code from Timo Mihaljov, the part that reads files recursively.)

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.